kulti/thelper/README.md

 ### Enable only required checks

+If you run via golangci-lint look at [.golangci.example.yml](https://golangci-lint.run/usage/configuration/#config-file) for an example of the configuration.

-You can run thelper with only required checks.
+Otherwise you can run thelper with `--checks` command line argument.
 E.g. the following command checks that `*testing.T` is the first param and `*testing.B` has name `b`:
 ```
 thelper --checks=t_first,b_name ./...
 ```